muratk5n/thirdwave/en/README.md

 I already [some good material](2022/06/population-demographics-growth.html) on the topic, but I did some extra data analysis myself (same post, bottom part).
-Can't see a blatantcorrelation between working age population ratio and gdp per capita.
+Can't see a blatant correlation between working age population ratio and gdp per capita.
 In fact I've never seen a less uncorrelated graph in my life, on an issue whose claims are so big..